modxorg/Docs/en/building-sites/tag-syntax/output-filters/index.md

 `[[!+modx.user.id]]` defaults to the currently logged in user ID.
 You can of course replace that with `[[*createdby]]` or other resource field or placeholders that return a numeric ID representing a user.

-Note that the user ID and username is already available by default in MODx, so you dont need to use the "userinfo" modifier:
+Note that the user ID and username is already available by default in MODX, so you dont need to use the "userinfo" modifier:

 ``` php
 [[!+modx.user.id]] - Prints the ID